imballinst/solar-beam/README.md

 ## Next updates

-- [ ] Breakdown functions to separate folders and remove `lib/`.
+- [ ] Breakdown functions to separate folders.
 So, `dist/` will contain `index.js`, `index.min.js`, and all other functions from `src/`.
 Hence, when browsers include it from `<script>` tag, they can access `index.min.js` directly, while users who want to use ESM can do, e.g. `import getJulianDate from 'solar-beam/getJulianDate';`.

 ## LICENSE